RaviKumarYadav/Raft_Cluster/Raft/README.md

 Help
 ----
 [Paper on Raft] helped a lot understanding the topic .
-My classmate [Vibhor] helped whenever I got stuck in code.
+My classmate [Vibhor] helped whenever I got stuck while coding.
 Moreover [goRaft] also helped a lot in implementing the Raft.

 License